 We are grateful to Adam Nahum for helpful discussions.
-This work was supported in part by the Heising-Simons Foundation (Y.L. and M.P.A.F.), and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, M.P.A.F.).
+This work is supported in part by the Heising-Simons Foundation (Y.L. and M.P.A.F.), and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651457, M.P.A.F.).
+Part of this work was also performed at the Aspen Center for Physics (S.V.), which is supported by National Science Foundation grant PHY-2210452.
 Use was made of computational facilities purchased with funds from the National Science Foundation (CNS-1725797) and administered by the Center for Scientific Computing (CSC).
-The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (MRSEC; NSF DMR-1720256) at UC Santa Barbara.
+The CSC is supported by the California NanoSystems

+Institute and the Materials Research Science and Engineering Center (MRSEC; NSF DMR-1720256) at UC Santa Barbara.
 S.V. thanks Ruihua Fan, Ashvin Vishwanath, and Yi-Zhuang You for previous collaboration on related work.